PantryChef/PantryChef/README.md

 ## Rules/Workflow/Formatting:
 Please see our [Contributing Guide](https://github.com/PantryChef/PantryChef/blob/dev/CONTRIBUTING.md) for detailed information.

+## Communication
+We have Slack!
+Find us at pantrychefapp.slack.com.
+Request an invite by sending an email to brandonschabell@gmail.com with the subject, "PantryChef Slack Invite".

 *PantryChef is still in its infancy, so this readme will be updated as progress is made.*